scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 learning models, rule engines for subject matter experts to write business rules, and user interfaces for displaying model results.
-However, the bulk of the development work on these products involves not the core NLP components, but data manipulation tasks like converting between the output formats of different models; manipulating training data; analyzing the outputs of models for correctness; and serializing data for transfer across programming language and machine boundaries.
+However, the bulk of the development work on these products involves not the core NLP components, but data manipulation tasks, such as converting between the output formats of different models, manipulating training data, analyzing the outputs of models for correctness, and serializing data for transfer across programming language and machine boundaries.

-Although the raw input to our NLP algorithms is natural language text, most of the code in our NLP systems operates over machine data.
+Although the raw input to our NLP algorithms is text in a natural language, most of the code in our NLP systems operates over machine data.
 Examples of this machine data include:

 * Relational tables of training data in formats like CoNLL-U :cite:`DBLP:journals/corr/abs-2004-10643`
 * Model outputs formatted as tables for comparison against training data
 * Arrays of dense tensors that represent BERT embeddings :cite:`devlin-etal-2019-bert`
-* Trees that represent dependency parses
+* Graphs that represent dependency-based parse trees
 * Relational tables that represent document structure

-This focus on mundane engineering tasks at the expense of core AI algorithms is not unique to IBM, or indeed to natural language processing :cite:`10.5555/2969442.2969519`.
+This focus on data manipulation tasks instead of core AI algorithms is not unique to IBM, or indeed to NLP :cite:`10.5555/2969442.2969519`.
 However, NLP is unique in the quantity of redundant data structures and low-level algorithms that different systems reimplement over and over again.
 One can see this trend clearly in open source NLP libraries, where free access